Boat Trailers, What You Need To Know

 You will want to lubricate the coupler and the tongue jack several times per season and inspect your bow strap and roller mechanisms every time you use the trailer.

 Check your brakes and lights before leaving the driveway.

 Inspect the bunk carpeting when your boat is in the water.
 If torn, replace it.

 The rest of your trailer is fairly easy to maintain.
 Just keep an eye on things so you won’t have to spend a precious weekend repairing your trailer.
 Instead, you can focus on getting your boat to where it should be – in the water!

-If you need a high-quality trailer and excellent customer service, we have you covered.
-At Rocket Marine Inc., we cover everything from parts to rentals to repairs to trailers to fit your every personal preference and need.
+We hope we answered your question, “what to know about boat trailers.”
+However, if you need further advice or need a high-quality trailer and excellent customer service, we have you covered.
+At Rocket Marine, we cover everything from parts to rentals to repairs to trailers to fit your every personal preference and need.
 Easily shop online, request a custom trailer, or learn about our company!

 Let’s get you out for a relaxing day on the water!